usri/azuregov-search-knowledge-mining/00 - Resource Deployment/README.md

 1. Access to an Azure Subscription
 1. If you're running the PowerShell script, you'll also need to install the [Az PowerShell Module](https://docs.microsoft.com/powershell/azure/install-az-ps)

+3. Powershell script deploys web application which requires specific nuget packages.
+Make sure that you have the required nuget packages before you run the script.

 ## Running the PowerShell Script

 > If you're new to PowerShell, you can follow the instructions on [How to run PowerShell script file on Windows 10](https://www.windowscentral.com/how-create-and-run-your-first-powershell-script-file-windows-10) to help you get started.
+Make sure that uniqueName and resourceGroupName does not have any special characters.

 To run the [PowerShell script](./deploy.ps1):